MikeOwusu/alx-low_level_programming/0x0C-more_malloc_free/README.md

-this is for more malloc
+this is an extra malloc assignment